0xProject/p2p_incentives/README.md

 This simulator uses a discrete time based structure.
 Events happen only at any discrete time points.
 Later, we call "at any discrete time points" simply as "at any time."
-In the initialization, a given # of peers are created, each with a certain # of orders.
+In the initialization, a given number of peers are created, each with a certain number of orders.

 At each time point: